kassidysharits1/SAMDAT/README.md

 Location: Kafadar Commons, Colorado School of Mines

 # Video
-We can make a video showing it in action here...

 # Improvements
 There are many improvements that can be made and this project has many future potentials...